vidhig/ml-projects/README.md

 > Use NLP on NIPS papers to uncover the trendiest topics in machine learning research.

 This project involves using **LDA (Latent Dirichlet Allocation)** on **count frequency** representation of the titles of NIPS papers to determine what are the trendiest topics in machine learning these days.

+### Predicting Employee Turn Over

+> Use tree based classification to predict employee churn.

+This project involves using **Decision Trees** and **Random Forest Classifier** to predict if an employee is likely to stay or quit.